 If someone has a gluten sensitivity, gluten is hard for them to digest too.
 Undigested gluten particles go through the stomach without being properly broken down.
 They then break through the thin walls of the small intestine and enter the bloodstream (leaky gut), causing inflammation at weakest link in your chain (this weak link is different for everyone – it could be your brain, nervous system, skin or digestive system, etc.).

-Dr. Amy Meyers, author of The Autoimmune Solution, says that gluten is one of the main causes of leaky gut in her patients with thyroid issues and autoimmune diseases, and she says that leaky gut is not just found in those with celiac disease rather it’s seen among any patient she sees with a gluten sensitivity.
+Dr. Amy Meyers, author of The Autoimmune Solution, says that gluten is one of the main causes of leaky gut in her patients with thyroid issues and autoimmune diseases, and she says that leaky gut is not just found in those with celiac disease rather she sees it among any patient with non-celiac gluten sensitivity.

 Dr. Meyers writes on her website that “when anyone, whether they have gluten sensitivity or not, eats a gluten-containing food, the gluten proteins make their way through the stomach and arrive at the small intestine, where the body responds by producing zonulin, a chemical that signals the tight junctions of the intestinal walls to open up, creating temporary permeability.
 This permeability will heal as the gut cells renew every 48 hours.
 However, if you have gluten sensitivity and you eat gluten, then this permeability will not heal in that 48 hours and your gut remains leaky.”